etime-leo/bellissimo_kata/README.md

 * AssertJ
 * Apache Commons Lang 3.*
 * A simple script to perform a git handover for a mob session

+## kata tamagochi

+### feeding feature
+* Given I have a Tamagotchi
+When I feed it
+Then it's hungriness is decreased
+And it's fullness is increased